s00500/ESPUI/README.md

 simple solution user interface without the need of internet connectivity or any additional servers.

-The Library runs fine on any kind of ESP8266 and ESP32 (NodeMCU Boards, usw)
+The Library runs fine on any kind of **ESP8266** and **ESP32** (NodeMCU Boards, usw)

-# Important notes

-THIS IS THE 2.0.0 DEVELOPMENT BRANCH, NOT GUARANTIED TO WORK

-**Roadmap for 2.0.0:**
+## Changelog for 2.0:

-- ArduinoJSON 6.10.0 Support ✅
+- ArduinoJSON 6.10.0 Support
-- Tabs by @eringerli ISSUE #45 ✅
-  - remove black line without tabs ✅
-- API changes by @eringerli ✅
-  - less updateControl functions ✅
-  - proper wrappers for all create/update actions ✅
-- Min Max on slider by @eringerli ✅
-- OptionList by @eringerli ✅
-- Public Access to ESPAsyncServer ✅
-- Graph Widget ✅

-* Persist save graph in local storage #10
-* Switch slider behaviour ?
-* Cleanup Example, DNS and autojoin
-* data upload new info to doc? (copy to folder?)
-* Cleanup and extend Documentation
-  - Number field ✅
-  - Text field ✅
-  - Data directory ✅
-  - Graph Usage
-  - Number min and max value to docs
-  - Slider
-  - OptionList
-  - Tab usage
-  - Verbosity setting

-## Changelog for 2.0 functions:

 - split pad into pad and padWithCenter
-- Cleaned order or parameters on switch
+- Cleaned Order or parameters on switch
-- cleaned order of parameters on pad
+- cleaned Order of parameters on pad
 - Changes all numbers to actually be numbers (slider value, number value, min and max)

+### Added features

+- Tabs by @eringerli ISSUE #45
+- Generic API by @eringerli
+- Min Max on slider by @eringerli
+- OptionList by @eringerli
+- Public Access to ESPAsyncServer
+- Graph Widget (Persist save graph in local storage #10)

 ## Dependencies